-The participants said the value of a BP stock fund in which their money was invested fell by $1.85 billion in the months after the Deepwater Horizon rig exploded in the Gulf of Mexico.
-The explosion killed 11 workers and caused the worst ever U.S. offshore oil spill.
+The participants said the value of a BP stock fund where their money was invested fell by $1.85 billion in the months after the Deepwater Horizon rig exploded in the Gulf of Mexico.
+The explosion killed 11 workers and caused the worst U.S. offshore oil spill ever.

 The participants alleged that BP misled them, as investors, and as early as 2007 overstated the safety controls the company had in place.

 They also alleged that fiduciaries who were charged with managing the retirement savings plans breached their duties by failing to sell off BP stock and take other actions to protect investors.

 Ellison dismissed the lawsuit in March 2012, finding that plan fiduciaries enjoyed a legal presumption that they acted prudently.

 The U.S. Supreme Court, though, did away with the presumption last month in a different case, and the appeals court said the development meant Ellison should reconsider the suit.